Bay Trail Spur

 The alignment of the easement between the City’s Point Molate and Point San Pablo properties is more complicated and is still being worked out.

-In July 2015, EBRPD issued an RFP for a consultant team to design and help in obtaining permits to build 2.5 miles of Bay Trail along the shoreline between I-580 and the northern border of the City of Richmond's Point Molate property.
-EBRPD and the City intend to partner to obtain funds to build this Point Molate Bay Trail section when shovel ready.
-Plans remain to be developed for the Bay Trail from the norther border of Point Molate property thru the City's derelict former Terminal 4 property at Point San Pablo to the Point San Pablo Yacht Harbor.
+Plans remain to be developed for the Bay Trail from the northern border of Point Molate property thru the City's derelict former Terminal 4 property at Point San Pablo to the Point San Pablo Yacht Harbor.
 This will require an easement over Chevron lands between former Termnal 4 and the yacht harbor.

 Also see the Point San Pablo Peninsula / Point Molate website